Mikkomario/Utopia-Scala/README.md

     )

 ### Utopia Disciple
+#### Required external libraries
+**Utopia Disciple** requires following jars from **Apache HttpClient**.
+The listed versions (v4.5) are what I've used in development.
+You can likely replace them with later versions just as well.
+- httpclient-4.5.5.jar
+- httpcore-4.4.9.jar
+- commons-codec-1.10.jar
+- commons-logging-1.2.jar

 #### You should get familiar with these classes
 - **Gateway** - This is your main interface for performing http requests and for specifying global request settings
 - **Request** - You need to form a **Request** instance for every http interaction you do